How to Save Money on London Hotels for a 5 to 7 Night Stay (2026)

 2. Trade a perfect postcode for a fast line

 Everyone wants to stay in the West End or right by the sights.
-The problem is that so does everyone else – and it is priced accordingly over a whole week.
+The problem is that so does everyone else, and that premium compounds over a whole week.

 • Use the Elizabeth line and key Tube hubs.
 Elizabeth line journey times put Heathrow to Paddington at around 28 minutes and link Canary Wharf, Farringdon, Tottenham Court Road and Liverpool Street.
 A hotel next to an Elizabeth line or Zone 2 Tube hub can give you quick access to central London at a lower nightly rate.